- The Law

 - a desire to protect society, particularly children, from exposure to such material, to which access can no longer be reliably controlled through legislation dealing with publication and distribution, and which may encourage interest in violent or aberrant sexual activity.

-Extreme pornographic image is an image which is:
+An extreme pornographic image is an image which meets four criteria.
+It is:

 - Pornographic ("of such a nature that it must reasonably be assumed to have been produced solely or principally for the purpose of sexual arousal"), and